“Only art and science give us a hope for a higher life.” —Ludwig van Beethoven

 It was only a little over 300 years ago that Isaac Newton (1642-1727) integrated prior knowledge of the physical sciences into a unified, comprehensive whole, which inspired and enabled the development of the industrial revolution and increasingly rapid advances in science and technology.

-In 1903 Wilbur and Orville Wright achieved one of the greatest technological inventions in history, heavier-than-air flight.
-Between 1905 and 1915 Albert Einstein (1879-1955) achieved the greatest advances in science since Newton, with publication of his theories of relativity and quantum physics which vastly deepened human understanding of the cosmos and opened the way to development of nuclear power.
+In 1903 Wilbur and Orville Wright achieved one of the greatest technological inventions in history: heavier-than-air flight.
+Between 1905 and 1915 Albert Einstein (1879-1955) achieved the greatest advances in science since Newton with the publication of his theories of relativity and quantum physics that vastly deepened human understanding of the cosmos and opened the way for the development of nuclear power.